Not all that long ago, most corporate reputations were local.

-Corporate reputation management is any action your business takes to repair reputation damage and build a strong, positive and more profitable online presence.
+Corporate reputation management is any action your business takes to repair online reputation damage and build a strong, positive, and more profitable online presence.

 There are some complex ways that your company’s reputation can be gauged, but the vast majority of consumers will judge a company by online reviews.